humam-hossain/Java/README.md

 ### Methods

+___Definition___: A method is a task that an object of a class performs.

 Every method has its own unique method signature which is comprised of the method’s name and its parameter type.
 ```java
 modifier return_type methodName(type parameters)
 ```

+* When we add a non-static method to a class, it becomes available to use on an object of that class.

+> Code generally runs in a top-down order where code execution starts at the top of a program and ends at the bottom of a program; however, methods are ignored by the compiler unless they are being called.
+>
+> When a method is called, the compiler executes every statement contained within the method.
+Once all method instructions are executed, the top-down order of execution continues.

 > ___procedural abstraction___: knowing what a method does, but not how it accomplishes it.

+#### Scope

+We mark the domain of this task using curly braces: ```{```, and ```}```.
+Everything inside the curly braces is part of the task.
+This domain is called the ___scope___ of a method.
+We can’t access variables that are declared inside a method in code that is outside the scope of that method.

 ## Modifier